kieranpotts/devboxes/docs/test.md

 # Test

-Having [built](built.md) a new version of one of the local development boxes, you should throughly test it before [deploying](deploy.md) the new release.
+Having [built](built.md) a new version of one of the local development boxes, you should thoroughly test it before [deploying](deploy.md) the new release.

 1. Add the newly-generated `.box` file to your current VM provider (VirtualBox).
 Append `-test` to the name of the box to distinguish it from the production version.
 Use the `--force` flag to update any earlier versions of the test box you may have installed previously.